We’ve put together a list of cover letter tips, including:

 - use online programs like Grammarly, Hemingway App, and ProWritingAid to spot errors and improve your writing’s quality (remember to switch these tools to British English)

-Your cover letter length should have 250–450 words spread across 3–4 paragraphs and fit on one page.
-Anything more than that makes your cover letter difficult to read.
+Your cover letter’s length should have 250–450 words spread across 3–4 paragraphs and fit on one side of an A4 page.

-The harder your cover letter is to read, the more likely the employer puts your application in the bin.
+A longer cover letter will be time-consuming to read and could be misinterpreted as a sign of poor communication.
+And the harder your cover letter is to read, the more likely the employer will put your application in the bin.

 - professional